kiikode/alx-low_level_programming/0x00-hello_world/README.md

 1. Run a C file through the preprocessor and save the result into another file.
 2. Compile a C file without linking.
 3. Generate the assembly code of a C code and save it in an output file.
+4. Compile a C file and create an executable named cisfun.